sarthya/aws-cli/README.md

 ```
 $ sudo apt-get install docker-ce
 ```
-## install docker-compose in ubuntu box
+## Ξ install docker-compose in ubuntu box

 ### 1. Run this command to download the latest version of Docker Compose:
 ```